gwct/core/README.md

-# CORE: Code fOr Romps in Evolutionary data
+# CORE: COde for Romps in Evolutionary data
 ### A mixture of scripts and libraries to help with sequence data manipulation, tree parsing, and other things.

 ## Author